Table of contents

 What Does This Mean?

-The results of this study are in accordance with other cannabinoid-based research and offer insights into this field for veterinary medicine.
+The results of this study are in accordance with other cannabinoid-based research and offer insights into this field of veterinary medicine.
 More research is needed before CBD is utilized as a therapy for canine cancer patients, as scientists must further study drug-drug interactions with current cancer therapies.

 Overall, this study presents promising and innovative scientific, evidence-based research into CBD as a potential canine cancer therapeutic.
 The endocannabinoid system, and the ongoing research identifying its key components, is an exciting area as studies continue to develop our understanding of ECS functioning and promising treatment options for various ailments, including cancer.